adobe/aio-theme/README.md

 [Link to example.com](https://example.com)
 ```

+You can prevent this behavior by adding the search parameter `?aio_internal` to the link.

 ### Assets

 Images can be placed next to markdown pages inside `src/pages` and referenced using relative links.
 In this case, they'll be optimized during the build process and resulting file names are hashed to resolve potential caching issues.